-Today, any large brand can prevent secondhand sellers from selling their products on Amazon.
+Today, any large brand can prevent a secondhand Amazon seller from selling their products.
 Furthermore, many categories on Amazon are gated and require an invoice from an authorized distributor or wholesaler in order to sell on the platform.

-Bottom line, you can’t just sell anything that you find from a retail store.
+Bottom line, you can’t just sell anything that you find from retail stores.
 Amazon is cracking down on retail arbitrage sellers and will often ask you where you are getting your products from.

 You Can’t Get Repeat Business